 7. Whats is the link between anxiety and depression?

 They both commonly occur together.
+I call it danxiety.
 It is my anxiety and constant worry that led to my depression.

 I found it hard to tell where one ends and the other starts.
 Good news is – you don’t need to.